Redraw vs Enscape: Comparativo para Arquitetos 2026

 Does cloud rendering need fast internet?

-It needs internet, but it doesn't have to be ultra fast.
-Because you upload images (not heavy 3D files), a 10 Mbps connection already works well.
+It needs internet, but not ultra-fast.
+Since you upload images (not heavy 3D files), a 10 Mbps connection works fine.
+AI cloud rendering, like Redraw, processes everything on the remote server.

 Does AI rendering replace V-Ray?

-For most day-to-day studio use, yes.
-For projects that demand absolute technical control (complex animations, engineering detailing), V-Ray still has a place.
-But a shrinking one.
+For most day-to-day office uses, yes.
+Client presentations, facade studies and interior variations are ready in seconds.
+For projects that require absolute technical control (complex animations, engineering detailing), V-Ray still has space, but increasingly less.

-Depends on the tool.
-Generic AI like ChatGPT and ComfyUI invent elements and alter the project.
-Specialized tools like Redraw were trained to preserve proportions, geometry and materials.
+It depends on the tool.
+Generic AIs like ChatGPT, Nano Banana and ComfyUI invent elements and alter the project.
+Specialized tools like Redraw were trained to maintain proportions, geometry and materiality of the original model.

 Try Redraw now →